arras-energy/gridlabd-old/docs/Subcommand/Create_poles.md

 ## Weather

 By default, the weather forecast data is linked based on location, if any, and the clock is automatically set based on the forecast window.
 If the `weather_name` option is provided, all poles created will use the specified weather object, and the clock will not set.
 If the`year` is specified, then the weather data for that year and location is used, and the clock is set to run the entire year.
+By default the timezone is determined from the locaiton, unless the `--timezone=TZSPEC` option is used to override it.

 # See also